 For detailed information on road conditions throughout Canada, as well as links to provincial government websites, please see the Transport Canada website or the Canadian Automobile Association (CAA) website.
 The CAA honors American Automobile Association membership.
-Some automobile warranties of vehicles purchased in the United States may be invalid in Canada.
+Automobile warranties of vehicles purchased in the United States may not be valid in Canada.

 Driving in Canada is similar to driving in many parts of the United States.
 Distances and speeds, however, are posted in kilometers per hour and some signs, particularly in Québec, may only be in French.
 U.S. driver’s licenses are valid for visitors in Canada.
 Proof of auto insurance is required.
 U.S. auto insurance is accepted as long as an individual is a tourist in Canada.
-U.S. insurance firms will issue a Canadian insurance card, which should be obtained and carried prior to driving into Canada.
-For specific information concerning Canadian driving permits, mandatory insurance and entry regulations, please contact the Canadian National Tourist Organization.
+For specific information concerning Canadian driving permits, mandatory insurance, and entry regulations, please contact the Canadian National Tourist Organization.

 Some provinces require drivers to keep their vehicles’ headlights on during the day and some have banned driving while using a hand-held cell phone.
 Motorcycles cannot share a lane, and safety helmets for motorcycle riders and passengers are mandatory.

 Winter travel can be dangerous due to heavy snowfalls and hazardous icy conditions.
-Some roads and bridges are subject to periodic winter closures.
 Snow tires are required in some provinces.
 The CAA has tips for winter driving in Canada.
 Both winter conditions and wildfires may prompt the sudden closure of highways.
 Provincial ministries of transport typically post closures and other alerts about road conditions on their websites.